Delafinn/Pixela_Api_Wrapper/README.md

 Even if you have an account with pixe.la, the wrapper will still run you through a first time user mode.

-If you already have an account make sure to provide the correct token and username or else your API requests will come back with a bad reqeust errors.
+If you already have an account make sure to provide the correct token and username or else your API requests will come back with bad request errors.

 # Pixela README